michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 <img src="/public/img/view-child.png" alt="x" style="width: 500px; height: auto;">

 ### Understanding ViewChild in Angular
-`ViewChild` is a powerful Angular tool that lets parent components interact directly with their child components.
+`ViewChild` is a versatile Angular tool that lets parent components interact directly with their child components.
 By default, it selects the first matching element or component in the view, making it perfect for one-to-one parent-child communication through the template.